 Library size and selection

-To give you an idea as to how much anime they receive each new anime season, I checked out their simulcast titles from the Spring 2022 anime season.
-A total of eleven new anime released on their platform in the Spring 2022 season, including Ya Boy Kongming!, The Executioner and Her Way of Life, The Demon Girl Next Door Season 2, and more.
+To give you an idea of how much anime they receive each new anime season, I checked out their simulcast titles from the Spring 2022 anime season.
+A total of eleven new anime were released on their platform in the Spring 2022 season, including Ya Boy Kongming!, The Executioner and Her Way of Life, The Demon Girl Next Door Season 2, and more.
 Thirteen new anime titles are coming to HIDIVE in the Summer 2022 season, including Made in Abyss: The Golden City of the Scorching Sun, Is It Wrong to Try to Pick Up Girls in a Dungeon?
 IV, and Call of the Night.

 User Experience